egovernment/egovernment.github.io/_how-to/part-a/112-add-a-registration-to-a-service.markdown

 rate: '3'
 number: '112'
 introduction-text: 'This page explains how to add a registration that can be chosen by the user in the guide.<br>
-The registration will appear in the list of **mandatory** or **optional** registrations when it determinant is set in the preliminary questions.
-The user will then be able to select it or leave it unchecked if he/she has already process this registration.<br>A registration must be configured with it certificate(s), requirement(s), cost, etc.'
+The registration will appear in the list of **mandatory** or **optional** registrations when its determinant is set in the preliminary questions.
+The user will then be able to select it or leave it unchecked if he/she has already processed this registration.<br>A registration must be configured with its certificate(s), requirement(s), cost, etc.'
 introduction-img: '113.png'
 prevUrl: 105
 nextUrl: 112
-done: ''
+done: 'yes'
 lang: en
 ref: 111
 ---